 - Right Side – You can look but you can’t touch, this lady is taken!

-- In Back – Sadly this means the woman is a widow.
+- In Back – Sadly, this means the woman is a widow.

 OKTOBERFEST ATTIRE FOR MEN

 If you don’t feel like hashing out the significant mula for these leather trousers, opt for a plaid shirt and you’ll still blend in very well with the crowd.
-If you’re feeling extra fancy, pair it with an alpine hat with knee-high socks.
+If you’re feeling extra fancy, pair it with an alpine hat and knee-high socks.